A New Beginning (speech): Speech

-Before Egypt was announced as the speech venue, there was speculation by the media about the location of the address.
+Preparation

+At the White House in May 2009, Obama told deputy national security advisor Ben Rhodes, and National Security Council spokesperson Denis McDonough that he intended to deliver a speech to the Muslim world from Egypt's capital Cairo.
+Obama believed the tensions between Muslim world and the West were rooted in colonialism.
+He also reportedly said that he knew from personal experience that the West and the Islam are not separate worlds because they share things such as love of God and family.
+Obama reportedly expressed his desire to include Islam's contributions and gender equality in the speech.

 Jakarta, Rabat, Amman, Cairo, and Istanbul were all considered likely choices.
-Mohammed Habib, the deputy leader of the Muslim Brotherhood, Egypt's largest opposition group, dismissed Obama's trip and said it would be "useless unless it is preceded by real change in the policies of the U.S. administration toward the Arab and Islamic world".
+Mohammed Habib, the deputy leader of the Muslim Brotherhood, Egypt's largest opposition group, dismissed Obama's trip and said it would be "useless unless it is preceded by real change in the policies of the US administration toward the Arab and Islamic world".
 Nevertheless, Obama's administration insisted that at least 10 members of the Muslim Brotherhood be allowed to attend the Cairo speech.

 Cairo University spokeswoman Galila Mukhtar told The New York Times that "we are very proud to host the president of the United States," with spokesman Sami Abdel Aziz adding that the speech would be delivered in the Major Reception Hall.
 Renovations took place at the college and some final exams were postponed.

-Obama's tour
+Before the speech

-On his way to Cairo, Obama stayed overnight at the ranch of King Abdullah of Saudi Arabia located outside Riyadh.
-While there, the two leaders discussed peace and economics and Obama continued to prepare his speech to be given at Cairo University the next day.
+On his way to Cairo, Obama stayed overnight at the ranch of King Abdullah of Saudi Arabia outside Riyadh.
+While there, the two leaders discussed peace and economics.

-On 4 June, before delivering the speech, Obama led talks with Egyptian President Hosni Mubarak at Koubbeh Palace.
-The U.S. president said about the talks: "We discussed the situation between Israel and the Palestinians.
-We discussed how we can move forward in a constructive way that brings about peace and prosperity for all people in the region."
+On the day of the speech, Obama and Egyptian President Hosni Mubarak met at Koubbeh Palace to discuss the Israeli-Palestinian conflict.
 He said the US was committed to working in partnership with countries in the Middle East.
-The President later visited the Sultan Hassan Mosque, before going to Cairo University.
+Obama later visited the Sultan Hassan Mosque, before going to Cairo University to deliver the speech.

-After the speech, Obama continued his tour with a visit to Buchenwald concentration camp to pay homage to the victims of the Holocaust.
-He met German Chancellor Angela Merkel at Dresden on 5 June.